glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/preamble/our_new_home.md

 So that time should have been full of joy because I was raising a beautiful young family and was making new friends in an exciting new town.

-Unfortunately, that was not a fun time because, by then, my marriage was failing.
-So it had turned into an intolerably painful period of my life; an incredibly stressful job coupled with an unhappy and unsupportive wife.
-But we loved the children dearly, and, in spite of everything, we managed to make sure they had a happy home.
+Unfortunately, that was not a fun time.
+An incredibly stressful job was waiting for me each morning, and a failing marriage each night.
+I felt increasingly alone in both.
+But we loved the children dearly and, in spite of everything, managed to make sure they had a happy home.

 The marriage was all but over by the arrival of early summer, 2009.
 But a drama was about to unfold around our youngest daughter and with it, our circumstances were about to get even more complicated.